mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 With Azure, you can offload the image processing work to a set of worker roles.
-The POST request in the `WorkInBackground` controller shown below submits the details of the request to a queue, and instances of the web role can pick up these requests and perform the necessary tasks.
+The POST request in the `WorkInBackground` controller shown below submits the details of the request to a queue, and instances of the worker role can pick up these requests and perform the necessary tasks.
 The web role is then free to focus on user-facing tasks.
 Furthermore, the queue acts as a natural load-leveller, buffering requests until a worker role instance is available.
 If the queue length becomes too long, you can